Katherine Dunham: Personal life

 In 1949, Dunham returned from international touring with her company for a brief stay in the United States, where she suffered a temporary nervous breakdown after the premature death of her beloved brother Albert.
 He had been a promising philosophy professor at Howard University and a protégé of Alfred North Whitehead.
 During this time, she developed a warm friendship with the psychologist and philosopher Erich Fromm, whom she had known in Europe.
 He was only one of a number of international celebrities who were Dunham's friends.
 In December 1951, a photo of Dunham dancing with Ismaili Muslim leader Prince Ali Khan at a private party he had hosted for her in Paris appeared in a popular magazine and fueled rumors that the two were romantically linked.
 Both Dunham and the prince denied the suggestion.
 The prince was then married to actress Rita Hayworth, and Dunham was now legally married to John Pratt; a quiet ceremony in Las Vegas had taken place earlier in the year.
-The couple had officially adopted their foster daughter, a 14-month-old girl they had found as an infant in a Roman Catholic convent nursery in Fresnes, France.
+The couple had officially adopted their foster daughter, a 14-month-old girl they had found as an infant in a Catholic convent nursery in Fresnes, France.
 Named Marie-Christine Dunham Pratt, she was their only child.

 Among Dunham's closest friends and colleagues was Julie Robinson, formerly a performer with the Katherine Dunham Company, and her husband, singer and later political activist Harry Belafonte.
 Both remained close friends of Dunham for many years, until her death.
 Glory Van Scott and Jean-Léon Destiné were among other former Dunham dancers who remained her lifelong friends.

+British Newspaper Archive blog

+In 2023, The British Newspaper Archive published a blog entitled "Exploring the ‘Dancing Anthropologist’ Katherine Dunham’s Visits to the UK".
+The blog focussed on Dunham's experiences in the United Kingdom, starting with the first reviews of a show in 1948; this was "A Caribbean Rhapsody".
+The review in "The Stage" stated "She is a capable artist and her dancing, miming, and singing are excellent."
+It continued by noting that Dunham displayed "a delightful sense of humour and joie de vivre."

+The blog continued with a photograph of one of her dances from the show, which appeared in "The Sketch" in July 1948.
+The next item in the aforementioned blog was about a lecture she gave at for Royal Anthropological Institute in University College.
+Her topic was "the occurrence of cults among peoples whose connection with their traditional culture has been lost.’".

+The blog continues with much more about her UK visit.
+For example, the Belfast News-Letter highlighted her other talents, including the writing of short stories.
+The Dalkeith Advertiser described Dunham as" a star performer, anthropologist, choreographer, director, producer, author, essayist, and the world of theatre has been made richer by the great art of this remarkable woman."